Image: iStock

 6. Know when to expect your period

-During the initial months, chances are high that your period has not yet regularized.
+During the initial months, chances are high as your period has not yet regularized.
 This will often create confusion over your next period.
 In this regard, listen to your body, and remember that irregular periods in teens are normal in the initial years.
 Understand the menstrual symptoms that you usually experience before the onset of your period and keep a track of these.

 7. Make your DIY emergency pad